-The Mavic Air introduction took place on January 23rd to much fanfare with thousands connecting online to see this latest release from DJI.
+The Mavic Air introduction took place in January 2018 to much fanfare with thousands connecting online to see this latest release from DJI.
 There is so many new design and technology features on this latest DJI quadcopter.
 This first video is the Mavic Air introductions.
 After, the video, we have all the information on the Mavic Air features and specifications.

-The Mavic Air has a maximum flight time of 21 minutes at a consistent speed of 25 km/h (15.5 mph) with no wind.
+The DJI Mavic Air flight time is a maximum of 21 minutes at a consistent speed of 25 km/h (15.5 mph) with no wind.
 The hovering time for the Mavic Air is 20 minutes without wind.